-The agency also warned that adults and children ages 2 and older should use benzocaine oral drug products only if they contain specific warnings on the drug label.
+The agency also said adults and children 2 and older should use benzocaine oral drug products only if they contain specific warnings on the drug label.

-"These products carry serious risks and provide little to no benefits for treating oral pain, including sore gums in infants due to teething," the FDA's drug safety warning said.
+"These products carry serious risks and provide little to no benefits for treating oral pain, including sore gums in infants due to teething," the FDA said.

-Used as a local anesthetic, benzocaine can cause methemoglobinemia, which greatly reduces oxygen carried through the blood and can be life-threatening.
+Used as a local anesthetic, benzocaine can cause methemoglobinemia, which can be life-threatening.

 The FDA also announced it sent letters to manufacturers of these products, urging them to stop marketing the OTC oral drug products for treating teething in infants and children younger than age 2.